-96. In addition, Defendant Supervisory Officers themselves concealed exculpatory evidence from Mr. Jefferson, specifically information about Watts and his team's pattern of misconduct.
-In this way, Defendant Supervisory Officers violated Mr. Jefferson's due process right to a fair trial deliberately and with reckless disregard.
+97. In addition, Defendant Supervisory Officers themselves concealed exculpatory evidence from Mr. Scott, specifically information about Watts's and his team's pattern of misconduct.
+In this way, Defendant Supervisory Officers violated Mr. Scott's due process right to a fair trial deliberately and with reckless disregard to Mr. Scott's rights.